 - Terminate these interventions before the start of the Medium or Large Programme; - Incorporate the interventions in the Medium or Large Programme; or - Continue the interventions in parallel with the Medium or Large Programme.
-(If this option is chosen, the budget for the continued interventions will be deducted from the Programme Budget in the relevant years.
-For Medium Programmes, only the amount above the Grant Ceiling will be deducted.)
+If this option is chosen, the budget for the continued interventions will be deducted from the Medium or Large Programme Budget in the relevant years.
+For Medium Programmes, only the amount above the Grant Ceiling will be deducted.
+For Large Programmes the budget for the continued interventions will be deducted from the programme budget in the relevant years.
+Organisations with a Large Programme cannot apply for other projects or programmes before the end year of the Large Programme.